- About this set of principles

 It is important to be aware of our fears in order to work on them and/or prevent them.

-We must know the tools we use.
+Know the tools you use.

-We must have the best tools we can afford.
+Own the best tools you can afford.

 Seek inertia to be productive and avoid procrastination.

 Concentrate and avoid multitasking.
-Practice task isolation.

 It is as important to know which habits we should practice and which we should avoid.